AriadnaRosario/Midterm-proyecto-1/README.md

 ###  Movie Runtime Planner
 Dynamically generates input fields based on the number of movies and calculates total watch time.

+### How to use
+You put the numer of movies you want to watch and you hit creat inputs and then you put how long the movie is in minutes and then you hit calculate total time.

 ---

 ###  Movie Rating App
 Allows users to:
 - enter a movie name
 - assign a star rating
 - display rated movies using star emoji

+### How to use
+You type a movie name and you choose the rating you give it from 1 to 5 and then hit add rating.

 ---